fuatboluk/rpg-framework/README.md

     }
 ```

-The controller class is inherited from `app/base/controller.php`.
-This serves as a base controller to avoid rewriting methods you need to use on every page.
+The controller class inherits from `app/base/controller.php`, which serves as a base controller.
+This allows you to avoid repeating commonly used methods across your pages.

 ## Defaults

-Defaults are located in `system/settings.php`.
-You can enter as many defaults as you want in this field.
-There are two important variables in the defaults: the `$index` and `$not_found` variables.
+Default settings are located in `system/settings.php`.
+You can modify these values to suit your needs.
+Two key variables are:

-   * `$index`: The page that receives incoming links to your website.
-If you want your homepage to be accessed as `example.com` or `example.com/index`, do not change the default value.
-You need to create `app/controllers/index.php`.
+   * `$index`: The page that receives incoming requests to your website.
+If you want your homepage to be accessed via `example.com` or `example.com/index`, you don’t need to change the default value.
+However, you’ll need to create `app/controllers/index.php`.

-   * `$not_found`: The page that your website will call when an address is not found.
-The default value is `not_found`.
-You can call any error page you want by creating `app/controllers/not_found.php`.
+   * `$not_found`: The page to be displayed when a route is not found.
+By default, this points to `not_found`.
+You can customize it by creating `app/controllers/not_found.php`.